FStarLang/FStar/INSTALL.md

         $ make -C examples/micro-benchmarks

-3. If you have OCaml installed and intend to extract and compile OCaml code against the F* library, please rebuild it with:
+3. If you have OCaml installed and intend to extract and compile OCaml code against the F* library, please build it with:

         $ make -C ulib install-fstarlib